fuzzthink/gitstats/README.md

 - Ability to specify `commit_begin` param in the config file
 - Ability to specify files and paths to ignore in the config file
 - Ability to specify timestamp and line count delta pairs to correct the miscounts
+- Ability to remove the Lines of Code by Author chart
 - Added Lines of Code by Month chart
 - Made the Commits by Month chart from single pixel thin bars to full width bars
 - Add this README
+        show_author_loc_chart=false

 ## Background, Other Forks